Dantevg/RedWeb/README.md

 - **Computer 3:**
   These are the webservers.
 One webserver can have multiple domains hosted, that are registered on the IDS.
   **How to use:** Open the server program.
-It will automatically start to run the server, excepf if specified in command line (`-nostart`)
+It will automatically start to run the server.
+After the first register, it will create a file `server.cfg` \.
+To change the location, edit the file and change line 18 (`local serverPath`) to where you want it.
   *Pastebin coming soon.*

 ### Create a website